 In this case, the fraud and negligent misrepresentation claims merely conflated several vague averments.
 Further, the borrower defendant failed to provide facts or an explanation as to how a sophisticated businessperson could have been lulled into believing some of the alleged misrepresentations.
 Thus, defendant failed to plead fraud and negligent misrepresentation claims with particularity and these claims were dismissed.
 Alternatively, they were dismissed on gist of the action grounds as any duties in this case arose out of a contract (the loan agreement), not a social duty.
 The court denied preliminary objections on the breach of contract claim, which was allowed to proceed.

-The opinion in Bethpage Federal Credit Union v.
-Bhatti can be found here.
+The opinion is Bethpage Federal Credit Union v.
+Bhatti.

 Posted by Lee Applebaum